Your side passion is ready to move from the garage to nonprofit status. But what about setting up a WordPress site?

 Strategy: Purchase hosting compatible with your organization’s needs.

 Tactics: Decide how hands-on you want to be with your site’s servers.
 Most people, especially new, probably don’t want to be too involved.
 If it’s in your budget, we recommend managed hosting.
 See below for more recommendations.

-Many reputable people recommend Pagely and WPEngine.
+Many reputable people recommend Pagely, WPEngine, or Kinsta.
 We love Media Temple.
 Bluehost is great, too.
 I use SiteGround.
 All of those companies provide WordPress-specific hosting and are advocates and supporters of the WordPress Community.

 Which one is the best?
 Here’s the famous answer I get: “it depends.”

 Figure out what your budget is and your hosting expectations.
 Do you want the ability to have a staging site?
 How about SSL?
 Do you want WordPress Core to be updated automatically?
 Should backups be provided by the host or will you use a plugin?
 These are all things to consider when combing through the options.

 You can pay anywhere from $7 to $35 to $150 a month.
 That’s why it depends.

 SSL stands for “secure socket layer” and it provides encryption for data going to your website.
 Purchasing a SSL Certificate both encrypts your data and shows the user in their website browser that your site is secure.

 Google has been hinting that SSL / https will become ranking signals, but for nonprofit organizations that collect user information, it’s our best practices recommendation to use SSL / https.